X-Linked Retinal Dysplasia

 Shinjuku, JP

-Keiko Ishigaki practices in Shinjuku, Japan.
+Keiko Ishigaki practices practicing medicine in Shinjuku, Japan.
 Ms. Ishigaki is rated as an Elite expert by MediFind in the treatment of X-Linked Retinal Dysplasia.
-Her top areas of expertise are Fukuyama Type Muscular Dystrophy, Walker-Warburg Syndrome, Lissencephaly, X-Linked Retinal Dysplasia, and Thymectomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Walker-Warburg Syndrome, Fukuyama Type Muscular Dystrophy, Lissencephaly, X-Linked Retinal Dysplasia, and Thymectomy.

 Learn about our expert tiers